Employment Opportunities

 The American Battlefield Trust provides students interested in history and conservation with outstanding opportunities to work on meaningful projects and gain perspective on the dynamics of an efficient, top-rated nonprofit organization.

 We are currently accepting applications for the following department(s).
-Click the links below for additional details or see the department descriptions below for more information:
+Click the links below for additional details, or see the department descriptions below for more information:

 Successful candidates will be contacted by a staff member directly.
 As part of the selection process, candidates may be asked to participate in an interview, either in person or over the phone.
 We regret that due to the volume of submissions, we may not be able to respond personally to all applicants.
 No calls, please.

 Candidates must specify the department (first and second choices are welcome) for which they wish to be considered.
 Application packages containing a cover letter, resume and two writing samples (no more than five pages; excerpts welcome).
-Please submit applications specifically for Development to developmentresumes@battlefields.org; applications for the Digital Department to digitalresumes@battlefields.org; applications for the History and Education Programs to eduinterns@battlefields.org; applications for Land Preservation to LPresumes@battlefields.org; applications for Policy and Communications to to policyresumes@battlefields.org or:
+Please submit applications specifically for Development to developmentresumes@battlefields.org; applications for the Digital Department to digitalresumes@battlefields.org; applications for the History & Education Programs to eduinterns@battlefields.org; applications for Land Preservation to LPresumes@battlefields.org; applications for Policy and Communications to to policyresumes@battlefields.org or:

 American Battlefield Trust